juxor/afaq/markdown/secI7.md

 essence of **individual** development, I do not think it **could** be along individualist lines.
 Individual -- yes, without doubt, but individ**ualist**
 \-- I have my doubts.
-That would mean: **narrow egoism** \-- regressive evolution and even that would be limited to a certain number."_ [Kropotkin, quoted by Ruth Kinna, _"Kropotkin's theory of Mutual Aid in Historical Context"_, pp. 259-283, **International Review of Social History**, No. 40, p.
+That would mean: **narrow egoism** \-- regressive evolution and even that would be limited to a certain number."_ [quoted by Ruth Kinna, _"Kropotkin's theory of Mutual Aid in Historical Context"_, pp.
+259-283, **International Review of Social History**, No. 40, p.
 268]

 So, can we say that libertarian socialism will **increase** individuality or is this conformity and lack of "individualism" a constant feature of the human